rcolyer/runvenv/README.md

 ## Installing

-Copy the produced autovenv executable to `/usr/bin/autovenv`
+Copy the produced runvenv executable to `/usr/bin/runvenv`

 # License

-The main part of autovenv is licensed under GPLv3, with the included RCLib files being separately licensed under the permissive Boost license.
+The main part of runvenv is licensed under GPLv3, with the included RCLib files being separately licensed under the permissive Boost license.